-To set achieve this goal, the Clean Coalition conducted conducted a Solar Siting Survey.
+As part of this work, the Clean Coalition conducted conducted a Solar Siting Survey to analyze the distributed solar potential in San Diego.
 The Clean Coalition’s unique Solar Siting Survey methodology identifies viable solar siting opportunities across urban environments and evaluates those opportunities based on the interconnection potential of the local grid for each site.

 The San Diego Solar Siting Survey identified approximately 500 megawatts (MWac) of technical solar siting potential for large commercial-scale solar on built environments within the City.
 The survey pinpointed the location and estimated project sizing for over 120 prospective solar sites that could host solar PV systems of at least 1 MWac.